 Author has written 67 stories for Rainbow Brite, Doctor Who, Kim Possible, Danny Phantom, Teen Titans, W.I.T.C.H., Winx Club, WordGirl, W.I.T.C.H., Trollz, Monster High, Sintel, Ever After High, Wreck-It Ralph, Angel's Friends, and Tinkerbell.

 I'm a 60 year old man who loves cartoons, science fiction and fantasy.
 I've been married for 27 years to another science fiction fan, though her tastes run more toward movies and TV series.
-Her son died this past February from complications of transverse myelitis.
+Her son died this past February at age 41 from complications of transverse myelitis.
 We have two cats, JJ and Ripley.

 A listing of my series in chronological order (except where noted, all stories are complete):